 - I'm based on the Miura Peninsula, so meeting at a nearby station allows us to start the tour at a time that suits you best.
 However, if the timing works, I'm also happy to meet you at your hotel or preferred location in Tokyo, Yokohama, Kamakura, or other areas.
 Just send me a message in advance so we can coordinate the details.

-A beautifully designed museum that introduces the city’s samurai past and temple culture in a modern setting.
+The Kamakura Museum of History and Culture, on the other hand, is a beautifully designed museum that presents the city’s samurai heritage and temple culture in a modern, accessible way.

 Komachi Street